 You can check the information that Ofcom shares with us by using its online checker.
-This checker uses broadband availability and predicted speed data provided by the UK’s major network providers.
+This checker uses broadband availability and predicted speed data provided by the UK’s major suppliers.

 What should I do if I need more help?

-The predicted speeds used in the Ofcom checker are provided by the leading UK network providers.
-Ofcom did not receive data for every premises in the UK, and will continue to work with providers to fill in the gaps.
-If no predictions are shown for your address this does not necessarily mean broadband is not available and we suggest that you check availability on network provider websites.
+The predicted speeds used in the Ofcom checker are provided by the leading UK suppliers.
+Ofcom did not receive data for every premises in the UK, and will continue to work with suppliers to fill in the gaps.
+If no predictions are shown for your address this does not necessarily mean broadband is not available and we suggest that you check availability on broadband suppliers’ websites.

 Ofcom provides advice about broadband faults and problems, which can be found here.
-The advice also includes links to Ofcom-accredited price comparison sites which may help you find out more about which network providers operate in your area and the speeds that they offer.
+The advice also includes links to Ofcom-accredited price comparison sites which may help you find out more about which suppliers operate in your area and the speeds that they offer.